 Message from President/Co-founder,

-I return to Dharamsala for half of each year to live, work with, and learn from Tibetan people in their beautiful Himalayan community.
-Involvement with LHA has been a joyful, humbling experience filled with friends and many wonderful moments.
-Tibetans have endured tragedy yet remain peaceful, compassionate, and generous.
-Watching them work and accomplish so much with so little stress or drama is amazing.
-I sincerely believe our efforts on both sides of the globe has reduced some suffering.
+Returning to Dharamsala each year to live, work with, and learn from Tibetan people in their Himalayan community is a joyful, humbling experience.
+Tibetans have endured tragedy, yet remain peaceful, compassionate and generous.
+Watching them work, and accomplish so much with so little stress or drama is amazing.
+I believe our efforts with the Tibetan community has reduced suffering on both sides of the globe.
 It has also been fun.
 Cooperation is what makes it all possible.
-The community of friends that have grown together around LHA is one of our biggest accomplishments.
-So many people have played a part, some small and some big, in the LHA story, and each one made LHA what it is now.
-Big, big thanks to all of you who contributed.
+The community of friends that have grown around LHA is one of our biggest accomplishments.
+So many people have taken part, some small and some big, in the LHA story, and each one made LHA what it is now.
+Big, big thanks to all who contributed.
 Special thanks to Susan, who helped get LHA started, and to Jampa whose vision, dedication, and grounded personality set the foundation upon which LHA was built.

 :0 ) Neil